razzmatazz/csharp-language-server/README.md

 - csharp-ls is not affiliated with Microsoft Corp.

 # TODO list
+ - hover issues:
+   - nullable scalar values are not properly shown;
+   - dotnet uses backticks for generic type names which is not ok when formatting them into markdown;
  - we get "out of range" exceptions when modifying new file after saving it for some reason;
  - intellisense/autocomplete does not always trigger where it should be
  - `textDocument/signatureHelp` support for overload listing/selection